 Shoe-Fit Is Important, But It’s Not Everything

-But shoe-fit is one of the most basic prevention strategies there is and you have to get this right (or as close as possible to it) to make things easy for yourself!
+Perfectly-fitting shoes alone does not guarantee you won’t get blisters.
+I’d know!
+I’ve had superbly fitting shoes and I still got blisters.
+However, shoe-fit is one of the most basic prevention strategies there is.
+And it pays to get this right (or as close as possible to it) to make things easy for yourself!

 We’re talking about length, width & adjustability

 - Too short is bad

 Read the ins and outs of optimal shoe fitting for preventing blisters.

 If you’re at all unsure about the way your shoes fit, get the advice of the people that work at a specialist shoe store.
 Depending on the shape of your feet, this may be very difficult.
 For example, shoes are not made to accommodate the structural changes of a bunion or hammertoe.
 If this is you, the reality is you may not be able to find a shoe that fits perfectly.
 Especially an athletic shoe.
 But if you’re serious about preventing blisters, you need to leave no stone unturned in your efforts to get the best fit possible.

 If you’ve spent a fortune on shoes and no matter what brand you buy, you still get blisters, I want you to know this…

 As a podiatrist, it’s fair to say I know a bit about feet and shoes and how shoes should fit feet.
 But no matter what shoes I get, and I’m talking about running / walking / athletic shoes, I will get blisters at the back of my heel when I walk and run.
 And at the edge of my big toe knuckle when I play hockey.